Spyro Reignited Trilogy Accessibility Report

 If you want to play Spyro Reignited Trilogy, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-Spyro Reignited Trilogy has 6 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 6 accessibility features for Reading in Spyro Reignited Trilogy which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Large Clear Text: Text is large and clear or can be adjusted to be.
 The general text used throughout the game in menus, instructions and other information (excluding subtitles that are assessed separately) is at least 1/20 (46 pixels on 1080 screen) the height of the screen.